Alemayehu-Desta/sql-cheat-sheet/README.md

 # 📘 SQL Cheat Sheet Web

 An elegant, interactive SQL cheat sheet designed for beginners and intermediate users.
-This project includes code examples, syntax highlighting, responsive design, and a dark mode toggle — all deployable via GitHub Pages.
+This project includes code examples, syntax highlighting, responsive design, and a dark mode toggle.

 ![screenshot](preview.png) <!-- Optional: Add a screenshot for visual preview -->